 - Paul Smith is the godfather of British menswear.
 Head to his Covent Garden flagship for a wide range of casual and formal pieces.

-- Or pick up colourful and classy ready-to-wear tailoring at nearby Ozwald Boateng.
+- Pick up colourful and classy ready-to-wear tailoring at Ozwald Boateng.

 - Check out stylish takes on classic designs from London-born designer Charlie Casely-Hayford.

-- Find the latest high-street fashion trends at the Topman flagship on Oxford Circus.
+- Find the latest high-street fashion trends at the Next flagship on Oxford Circus.

 - Iconic British brand Marks & Spencer is the go-to shop for classic items, such as smart suits and cashmere jumpers.